 However, the ‘ecotourism’ word seems to have become over-used in recent years to denote any tourism to natural areas (including tourism which may not have a positive impact on them).

-It is maybe for this reason that more latterly, The International Ecotourism Society has updated its definition to represent ‘authentic’ ecotourism, to:
+It was maybe for this reason that The International Ecotourism Society updated its definition to represent ‘authentic’ ecotourism, to:

 "Responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education" (TIES, 2015).